reaver-flomesh/fsm-docs/content/en/quickstart/ebpf.md

 weight: 2
 ---

-# Using eBPF with FSM

 This quick start guide demonstrates how to setup environment and configure FSM to use eBPF as its interception method.

-For more details refer to [Learn how to use eBPF with FSM](/getting_started/ebpf)
+For more details refer to [Learn how to use eBPF with FSM](/guides/traffic_management/traffic_redirection/ebpf_redirection/)

 ## Prerequisites